 I’ve always been a writer.
 I love to express through words.
 Writing helps me sort my thoughts, which has this funny way of creating space in my head for more thoughts and connections.
 Also, my baby girl is a year old now and in daycare several days a week, my business is well-employed and running on processes and policies more-or-less whether I am there or not, and I have more and more solo time to focus on work and creative pursuits.
 Now feels like a good time to take on this project because I feel like I have a lot to say that is of value to people.
 Living my lifestyle, I think I’ve been taking that for granted.
 I’ve been teaching yoga full-time for eight years and I’ve owned a yoga studio for seven; however, it wasn’t until I assisted with a Yoga Teacher Training last year that I felt affirmed and fulfilled as a seasoned teacher and business owner.
 Bolstered by these experiences, I have been sharing more and more and I find that it is always so warmly and heartily received by this community.
 It is such an honour to share this work and have my interpretations and understandings resonate for someone else.

 Want to know what scares me about this endeavour?

 So, here goes.
-If you’re interested in receiving my weekly blogs you’re welcome to subscribe to have them delivered to your Inbox here.
+If you’re interested in receiving my occasional blogs to your email you’re welcome to subscribe to have them delivered here.
 Otherwise, I’ll be posting them right here on my website for you to read at your leisure.
-My goal is to email my posts to my subscriber list on Tuesdays and have the post up here the following Friday.
-That means, if you want to be in the know, you should subscribe and hear about what I am up to three days sooner :)

 Let’s do this thing.